 Discuss availability of medical staff to the hyperbaric chamber during HBO treatments.
 Discuss who will be responsible for operating the hyperbaric ventilator during the HBO treatment as well as monitoring the subject?

-Describe your process for obtaining the GOSE at 30 days, 3 months, and 6 months?
-Describe your plan to assure availability of a blinded reviewer?
-Describe how the GOSE assessor will maintain being blinded to the study treatment group.
-Describe how you will assure follow up with subjects/LARs?

 Discuss myringotomy procedure prior to HBO2.
 Who will perform the myringotomy and check patency prior to each hyperbaric treatment (i.e., twice a day)?

 Tell us how to you plan to monitor arterial pressure and ICP while the patient is in the chamber.